Kevin Garn

-Kevin Stacy Garn (born January 14, 1955) is an American politician and the former Republican majority leader of the Utah House of Representatives.
+Kevin Stacy Garn (born January 14, 1955) is an American politician as well as a business man.
+He was the former Republican majority leader of the Utah House of Representatives.
 Until his resignation on March 13, 2010, following personal disclosures, he represented District 16 of Utah, which covers Davis County, Utah.

 Early life, education and business career

 Kevin Garn was born in Ogden, Utah and graduated from Layton High School.
 Garn attended Weber State University.
 He dropped out to focus on his business, KSG Distributing, a music and movie distribution company that he started while still in high school.

 Garn founded Pegasus Music and Video, a music and retail store, in 1985 after purchasing an existing store in Bountiful.
 Pegasus expanded from one location to thirteen stores throughout Utah and in Montana, and Idaho.
 Garn sold Pegasus to Wherehouse Entertainment in 1993.

 In 2004 Kevin Garn, partnered with Layton and Davis County, developed the Davis Conference Center, a 43,000-square-foot multi-use conference center connected to a Hilton Gardens.

 Since 2000, Garn has served as the chairman of the board for The First National Bank of Layton.

+Kevin Garn along with Michael Christensen started Garn Development, a real estate development company.